thismain/php_js_ImageViewer/README.md

 The Expected Result:
 The thumbnails will be created and displayed.
 Each thumbnail is a link to the fullsize image, which may be viewed with panning and accurate zooming, centered on the cursor.

-The Actual Result:
-It did not work.
-Sorry future me, you will have to figure it out.